yousifso/SQL/sql_project/sql_projects/NewYourkResturant/README.md

 This project conducts a detailed analysis of restaurant data stored in the `nomnom` database.
 The SQL queries included help understand the distribution of restaurants by neighborhood and cuisine, evaluate their reviews, and analyze pricing strategies across different types of food establishments.

 ## Files
-- `new_yourk_resturant.sql`: Contains all SQL queries used for querying the restaurant data.
+- `restaurant_queries.sql`: Contains all SQL queries used for querying the restaurant data.

 ## Queries
 1. **Retrieve All Records**: Fetches all records from the `nomnom` table to view complete restaurant data.